OpenDataHack2018org/ask-era/README.md

 * "Was it cloudy in San Francisco on 13th March 2014?"
 * "It was rainy in Leipzig on June 3rd 2013."
 * "There was a storm in Reykjavik on December 15th 2016."
-* "It was very hot in Kuwait in June 2015."
 * "It was hot in Freiburg on July 20th 2017."

 ## Entity Categories